jcrona/tamatool/README.md

 ## Usage

-TamaTool begin an emulator, it requires a compatible Tamagotchi P1 ROM called __rom.bin__ in its folder.
+TamaTool being an emulator, it requires a compatible Tamagotchi P1 ROM called __rom.bin__ in its folder.
 This ROM is not provided here, but you can get it [there](https://www.planetemu.net/rom/mame-roms/tama) for instance.
 For your information, the expected ROM format is 16 bits in big-endian per instruction (the actual E0C6S46 instructions are 12-bit long).

 Hatching a new Tamagotchi: